Cerebral Palsy (CP) Therapy in Palm Beach County

 A young boy is sitting in a wheelchair and smiling.

-How Speech Therapy Supports Communication
+How Speech Therapy (SLP) Supports Communication

 Speech therapy is vital for children with CP who face challenges in verbal communication, feeding, or swallowing.
 Speech-language pathologists (SLPs) aim to: